Environment

 Legislation

-Labor knows Australia's environment laws are broken.
+Labor knows Australia's environmental laws are broken.
 Nature is being destroyed and businesses are waiting too long for decisions.
 Things must change.

 • We are supporting Australia’s first national Environmentally Sustainable Procurement Policy which aligns with recommendations from the Circular Economy Ministerial Advisory Group interim report, delivering a future remade in Australia.